LBCrion/sfwbar/doc/sfwbar.rst

 labels = [true|false]
   an indicator whether to display an application title within the taskbar

+tooltips = [true|false]
+  specifies whether taskbar items display a window titles as tooltips when a pointer hovers over an item.

 title_width = <number>
   set maximum width of an application title in characters